blahness/duktaped/README.md

 To run uppercase example:

 ```
-dub run duktape:uppercase --build=release --arch=x86_64 -- "this is a test"
+dub run duktape:uppercase -- "this is a test"
 ```

 For more information about Duktape check out its official website: [http://duktape.org/](http://duktape.org/)